ikaru5/heimdall-contract/doc/validation/isEmail.md

 The match validator provides "invalid" as a simple default error message if the field value does not match the specified regular expression.

-This message can be localized using the i18next key `errors:generic`.
+This message can be localized using the translation key `errors:generic` through your `customLocalization` callback.

 [back to root](../../README.md#Documentation)